-All non-U.S. citizens / non-U.S. legal permanent residents who have accepted a staff, faculty or research/fellow position at Middlebury College or the Monterey Institute of International Studies (MIIS) need to be in an appropriate visa status and should contact ISSS when they accept their position.
-This includes Academic Year, Winter Term, Language Schools, Bread Load School of English (BLSE), and Bread Loaf Writers' Conference faculty and staff.
+All non-U.S. citizens / non-U.S. legal permanent residents who have accepted a staff, faculty or research/fellow position at Middlebury College or the Middlebury Institute of International Studies (MIIS) need to be in an appropriate visa status and should contact ISSS when they accept their position.
+This includes the Undergraduate College, Language Schools, Bread Load School of English (BLSE), Bread Loaf Writers' Conference, and Summer Programs faculty and staff.
 It also includes MIIS faculty, staff, self-funded researchers and CNS faculty, staff, researchers and fellows.

 Most international faculty and staff come to Middlebury College/MIIS in J-1 (Exchange Visitor) status.
 (This is usually the case for those who have not recently been in the U.S. or for those currently in J-1 Professor status at another institution.)
 If you are transferring your SEVIS record from another institution, please complete the SEVIS Transfer In Form.
 Once ISSS receives the completed form and supporting documents, a DS-2019 will be sent to you, along with instructions on how to apply for a J-1 visa at a U.S. Embassy or Consulate.
 However, we cannot issue a DS-2019 until you have returned your signed contract to the College.
 It can take several weeks to complete the visa application process, therefore the appropriate form should be submitted as soon as possible.